Azure/azure-quickstart-templates/201-vmss-windows-webapp-dsc-autoscale/README.md

 The application URL will be http://\<vmsspublicip\>/MyApp.

 ### VMSS Application Upgrade ###
 This template can also be used to demonstrate application upgrades for VMSS leveraging ARM template deployments and the VMSS PowerShell DSC extension.

+When performing the upgrade you'll want to do two things.
+First, change the path of the `webDeployPackage` to `DefaultASPWebApp.v2.0.zip`, this will ensure you get the updated version of the WebDeploy package.
+Second change the value of `powershelldscUpdateTagVersion` to `2.0`, this ensures the DSC extension is triggered and the WebDeploy package is deployed to the VMSS.
+Ensure all other parameters of the template are the same as your original deployment.
+Once deployed, visit the applicaion URL and confirm that the page shows version 2.0.

 The VMSS is configured with `"upgradePolicy : { "mode" : "Automatic" }` to perfom an automatic upgrade of the VMSS.
 If you'd like to have control over when running VMs are upgraded, change `Automatic` to `Manual`.

 ### Autoscale Rules ###
 The Autoscale rules are configured as follows